Develop and run code in Snowflake Notebooks¶

 You can use Git integration to maintain notebook versions.

-Notebook cell results are cached across sessions.
-Reopening a notebook displays past results from the last time you ran the notebook using the UI.
-The cached results are only visible for the same user that ran the notebook.
+Notebook cell results are only visible to the user who ran the notebook and are cached across sessions.
+Reopening a notebook displays past results from the last time the user ran the notebook using Snowsight.

 BEGIN … END (Snowflake Scripting) is not supported in SQL cells.
 Instead, use the Session.sql().collect() method in a Python cell to run the scripting block.
 Chain the